-You may have read in Sketchbook Stories (my regular newsletter), or seen on Facebook and Twitter that I recently lost my almost-95-year-old grandmother.
+You may have read in my newsletter, or seen on Facebook and Twitter that I recently lost my almost-95-year-old grandmother.
 She hadn’t been well since February this year and we had been preparing for her passing since then.

 Of course when she did finally pass, it was still a bit of shock and upsetting.
 Two weeks ago I was at her funeral saying goodbye to her, although I do believe she is still with me and will always be in my heart.

 With these recent events, and being away for three out of the past five weeks, certain things have been on hold.
 Plans I’d made, art I’d been wanting to create, blog posts I’d been wanting to write, etc, all had to be put on the back-burner.

 In the past, this would have stressed me out and worried me, but I’ve become so much more relaxed and trusting that everything turns out okay, that it hasn’t been a problem.
 What a long way I’ve come!

 It’s also been really important to look after myself and to take time off to spend it with family, which has been lovely.
 It reminds me of what I value and what I want to have in my life.

 I did manage to go to the States again and attend a business coaching retreat in Asheville, North Carolina.
 That was so much fun!
 Also pretty intense, three days of working on my business (and also looking at my overall life) and digging deep to find the answers, solutions and clarity to my questions and challenges.
 It was also a place to celebrate and connect with fellow entrepreneurs who are on the same business coaching programme run by Christine Kane – celebrating how much I’ve achieved since I was there last time in March 2015.
 It was really cool to reflect on that!

 You can read about a previous Asheville adventure here and I plan on writing about this time as well.